sighupio/fury-distribution/README.md

 ## CNCF Certified 🎓

-Kubernetes Fury Distribution has been certified by the [CNCF] *(Cloud Native Computing foundation)* as a Certified Kubernetes Distribution.
-Certified Kubernetes solutions are validated by the [CNCF] to ensure a set of guarantees as consistency, timely updates and confirmability.
+Kubernetes Fury Distribution has been certified by the [CNCF] *(Cloud Native Computing foundation)* as a *Certified Kubernetes Distribution*.
+Certified solutions are validated to ensure a set of guarantees as consistency, timely updates and confirmability.

 <center>
     <a href="https://github.com/cncf/k8s-conformance/pull/1028">